 Presented to you

-In this edition of our bi-monthly feature, Not Forgotten, we bring to you the late Maynard Jackson Jr. who was a proud alum of Morehouse College.
+In this latest bi-monthly edition of our feature, Not Forgotten, we highlight another HBCU alum, the late Dr. LaSalle Leffall Jr., a proud alum of Howard University.